madmurphy/libconfini/MANUAL.md

 updated with new information.

-## THE `IniFormat` BITFIELD
+## THE `IniFormat` DATA TYPE

-For a correct use of this library it is fundamental to understand the `IniFormat` bitfield. **libconfini** has been born as a general INI parser, with the main purpose of _being able to understand INI files written by other programs_ (see **Rationale**), therefore some flexibility was required.
+For a correct use of this library it is fundamental to understand the `IniFormat` data type. **libconfini** has been born as a general INI parser, with the main purpose of _being able to understand INI files written by other programs_ (see **Rationale**), therefore some flexibility was required.

-When an INI file is parsed it is parsed according to a format.
-The `IniFormat` bitfield is a description of such format.
+When an INI file is parsed it is parsed according to a particular format.
+The `IniFormat` data type is a univocal description of such format.
+It is implemented as a 24-bit bitfield.
+Its small size (3 bytes) allows it to be passed by value to the functions that require it.

 ### THE MODEL FORMATS